RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

  }

-A kernel that uses constant buffers must use ``CL_DEVICE_MAX_CONSTANT_ARGS`` to query the device for the maximum number of constant buffers the kernel can support.
+A kernel that uses constant buffers must use CL_DEVICE_MAX_CONSTANT_ARGS to query the device for the maximum number of constant buffers the kernel can support.
 This value might differ from the maximum number of hardware constant buffers available.
-In this case, if the number of hardware constant buffers is less than the ``CL_DEVICE_MAX_CONSTANT_ARGS``, the compiler allocates the largest constant buffers in hardware first and allocates the rest of the constant buffers in global memory.
+In this case, if the number of hardware constant buffers is less than the CL_DEVICE_MAX_CONSTANT_ARGS, the compiler allocates the largest constant buffers in hardware first and allocates the rest of the constant buffers in global memory.
 As an optimization, if a constant pointer **A** uses n bytes of memory, where n is less than 64 kB, and constant pointer **B** uses m bytes of memory, where m is less than (64 kB - n) bytes of memory, the compiler can allocate the constant buffer pointers in a single hardware constant buffer.
 This optimization can be applied recursively by treating the resulting allocation as a single allocation and finding the next smallest constant pointer that fits within the space left in the constant buffer.

 2.4 OpenCL Memory Resources: Capacity and Performance